 Roundtable

-Roundtables provide leaders with program ideas, information on policy, events and training opportunities.
+Roundtables (flyer) provide leaders with program ideas, information on policy, events and training opportunities.
 It is a forum for sharing experiences and enjoying fun and fellowship with other leaders.
 The roundtable experience will energize, motivate and enable unit leaders to provide a stronger program to their scouts.

 District Committee Meetings